-Volume three, number five: Judith Beheading Holofernes by Caravaggio.
+Volume three, number seven: The Taking of Christ by Caravaggio.

 Hello, and welcome to Listening to Art.
 I’m William Denton.

-Now let’s listen to Judith Beheading Holofernes by Caravaggio, recorded at the Palazzo Barberini, in Rome, on 29 May 2018.
+Now let’s listen to The Taking of Christ by Caravaggio, recorded at the National Gallery of Ireland, in Dublin, on 22 December 2017.

-That was Judith Beheading Holofernes by Caravaggio.
+That was The Taking of Christ by Caravaggio.
 I hope you enjoyed listening to it as much as I did.

 For more information and links to things I’ve mentioned, please visit listeningtoart.org.

 Listening to Art is licensed under a Creative Commons Attribution 4.0 International License.

 All web sites accessed as of 13 August 2018.